Consultant, Paediatric Surgeon & Paediatric Urologist, Robotic Pediatric Surgeon

 Normally, when the bladder fills up with urine, it signals the brain to wake up.
 However, sometimes, the brain cannot send a message back to the bladder to tell it that it can rest quietly and tuck away the urine until morning.
 The same thing can happen if the bladder signals the brain that it is about to fill up with urine, and the brain does not receive that indication, especially when your child is deep asleep.

 The best way to keep your kids from having trouble sleeping and bladder control is to limit their liquid intake before bedtime and make sure they use the restroom before sleep.
-Incontinence caused by brain-to-bladder transfer should not be a significant concern for children since it takes some time to learn to control their bladder, especially at night.
+Pediatric urinary incontinence caused by brain-to-bladder transfer should not be a significant concern for children since it takes some time to learn to control their bladder, especially at night.

 Stress or trauma